Mass S&P downgrade, Greek debt impasse hit euro zone

 It is not clear how far the downgrade will increase France's borrowing costs, since markets have already anticipated the prospect by raising the French risk premium over German Bunds.

-(Additional reporting by Reuters euro zone bureaux; Writing by Paul Taylor; Editing by Mike Peacock and Jan Paschal)
+(Additional reporting by Reuters euro zone bureaux; Writing by Paul Taylor, editing by Mike Peacock)